Are you interested in further study in Microbiology and Immunology beyond 300-level?

 These courses each include one or more of the following papers:

 This is for students who want to experience a research project, investigate contemporary research in Microbiology and/or Immunology and gain laboratory experience before entering the work force.
 In particular, it is the fastest direct route to PhD study if you achieve sufficiently high grades.

 The BSc (Hons) degree is a separate degree to the BSc.
 It requires an extra year of study and includes a significant research project.

-Entry to BSc (Hons) is at the end of 3rd year and to gain entry, students must have passed five relevant 300-level papers and achieved a B+ average (average GPA = 6.0 or above) over four core (331-337) MICR papers.
+Entry to BSc (Hons) is at the end of 3rd year and to gain entry, students must have passed five relevant 300-level papers and achieved a B+ average (average GPA = 6.0 or above) over the four best MICR 300-level papers.

 You apply following completion of a BSc or equivalent 3 year degree.
 Application is online.
 Entry to BSc (Hons) is subject to HoD approval.

 At 4th year you will take three tutorial-based 20 point 400-level papers designated MICR 461, 463 and 464, and your 60 point project paper MICR 490.
 The project paper MICR 490 involves you in a six month research project within one of the research labs in the Department of Microbiology and Immunology.

 In the first week of Semester 1 you will be given a list of the projects on offer in the Department and supervisors will give short presentations of their projects.
 You meet with supervisors of projects that you are interested in and then provide a 1st, 2nd and 3rd choice for projects in different labs.
 We then endeavour to match students with their top choices.
 You will then be informed of lab positions within a few days.

 If you would like to discuss your options, please contact the Department’s 4th year convenor, Associate Professor Alex McLellan.